MTstateIntroStats/IntroStatActivitiesHybrid/_book/12-A19-EDA-two-quantitative.md

 * Influential points are outliers that change the regression line; these points are far from the line of regression

-* High leverage points are outliers that are extreme in the x-axis; these points are far from the mean of the x-axis
+* High leverage points are outliers that are extreme in the x-axis; these points are far from the mean of the variable on the x-axis

 Let's review the scatterplot between the two variables.